-At the Board of Directors' Meeting No. 5/2023 held on 9 November 2023, internal control adequacy was assessed based on the management report considered by the Audit and Corporate Governance Committee's Meeting No. 5/2023 held on 9 November 2023.
-Internal control system adequacy assessment as shown on the SEC website (http://public.sec.or.th/nrs/6191p.doc) was concluded as follows:
+At the Board of Directors' Meeting No. 6/2024 held on 17 December 2024, internal control adequacy was assessed based on the management report considered by the Audit and Corporate Governance Committee's Meeting No. 6/2024 held on 14 November 2024 by using the assessment form of the adequacy of the internal control system according to the framework practice of The Committee of Sponsoring Organization of the Threadway Commission: (COSO) was concluded as follows :

-- 9.1.1 The Board of Directors viewed that the Company's internal control was adequate and appropriate.
+9.1.1 The Board of Directors viewed that the Company's internal control was adequate and appropriate.
 Sufficient manpower was provided to run the operations efficiently.
-The subsidiary's operations were monitored and supervised (the subsidiary ceased its operations temporarily since 2019) and it was found that the Company and its subsidiary's assets were safeguarded against directors' or executives' misuses or unauthorized uses. - 9.1.2 The Company had no deficiencies in its internal control system. - 9.1.3 The Audit and Corporate Governance Committee had no differing opinions from those of the Board of Directors.
-The Report of the Audit and Corporate Governance Committee (internal control was an integrated part of such report) is shown in Attachment 6. - 9.1.4 The Audit and Corporate Governance Committee considered the qualifications of El Business Advisory Co., Ltd. With the educational degree, experience, and trainings of Mr. Suvit Chanamporn, the company's chief executive officer, the person was deemed to be suitable to perform relevant duties independently, have enough audit experience, and provide sufficient personnel for efficient audit operations. - 9.1.5 Any appointment, removal, or transfer of an internal audit head shall be subject to prior approval by the Audit and Corporate Governance Committee.
+The subsidiary's operations were monitored and supervised (the subsidiary ceased its operations temporarily since 2019) and it was found that the Company and its subsidiary's assets were safeguarded against directors' or executives' misuses or unauthorized uses.

+9.1.2 The Company had no deficiencies in its internal control system.

+9.1.3 The Audit and Corporate Governance Committee had no differing opinions from those of the Board of Directors.
+The Report of the Audit and Corporate Governance Committee (internal control was an integrated part of such report) is shown in Attachment 6.

+9.1.4 The Board of Directors acknowledges that the Audit and Corporate Governance Committee has considered the qualifications of El Business Advisory Company Limited, based on the educational background, experience, and training of Mr. Suwit Chan-amporn, the Chief Executive.
+The Committee has determined that he is sufficiently suitable for performing such duties due to his independence, experience in internal audit work in business, and provision of adequate personnel to conduct internal audits efficiently.

+9.1.5 The Board of Directors acknowledges that any appointment, removal, or transfer of an internal audit head shall be subject to prior approval by the Audit and Corporate Governance Committee.